|

 an amazing version of Eclipse that made everyone silent, even those

+who have never heard the song before.
 About a half hour later, Ben, Mike and Mark made the stage, three tall

 lumbering guys who sat immediately in an effort to fit into the place.